Favourited 769 times

 In addition, there is space in not yet fully finished (but with heating) rooms, in the attic, or in the barn.
 Sometimes, workawayers groups decide to share the big workawayer living room all together like a dormitory.
 Finally, if you bring a tent you of course are welcome to camp in the garden.

-If there is no worldwide corona crisis, mostly in the summer, I sometimes host about six or seven workawayers at the same time.
+If there is no worldwide corona crisis, mostly in the summer, I sometimes host up to 5 workawayers at the same time.

 I try to provide a single room to every workawayer who has the need for that privacy, but I cannot guaranty that you would not sometimes have to share room with other workawayers.
 It is very rare, that there is not a solution acceptable for all.